mrshaikat/Cart-data-manage-by-context-and-reducer-hook/README.md

 # useContext and useReducer Hook
   - Add to cart from card list
   - Remove from Cart
-  - Dark and light moode
+  - Dark and light mode